Welcome to the

 school and a high school, providing children with a quality education

 well above the state average.
+Illinois adult driving courses are also available locally.
 Each grade level offers physical education,

 art and music, and the district benefits from many additional scholastic